Cigna Introduces Medicare Adva - GuruFocus.com

 PR Newswire

-- $0 premium PPO plans will be offered in 10 counties around New York
+Variety of options, including $0 premium plans, will be offered in Dayton, Cincinnati areas

-- Plans include caregiver support, a dental allowance, and hearing, vision and fitness benefits

 - A dental allowance to be used for preventive and comprehensive non-cosmetic services at any licensed dentist who accepts Medicare